Dimev/lodtree/README.md

 ```

 ### Roadmap
  - Support getting "edited" chunks, via also passing along a region in which chunks would be edited.
+HAS BUGS
+ - caching DONE
  - iterators for all chunk data accessing methods.
+DONE, just needs docs

 ## License